jumphone/InferC/README.md

 # Updates:

-**2024.08.25, v1.0.0 - Paper version.** details about this version is described in our paper.
+**2024.08.25, v1.0.0 - first version.** details about this version is described in our paper.

 </br>